trafiklab/gtfs-examples/python/gtfsToTimetableApi/README.md

 # GTFS Timetable API demo
+**This example shows how to use GTFS, GTFS-RT TripUpdates (delays), GTFS-RT VehiclePositions (GPS positions), GTFS-RT VehiclePositions (Occupancy data).**

 This project is a little tech demo, showing how GTFS and GTFS-RT data can be used to create a timetable API.
-The timetable API shows a list of realtime departures from a given stop, along with the current position of the vehicle if it's available.
+The timetable API shows a list of realtime departures from a given stop, along with the current position and occupancy grade of the vehicle if it's available.
 No pre-processing or data conversion is needed.

 The demo consists of a module that builds timetables from scheduled GTFS data (`GtfsTimeTable.py`) and a module that fetches and parses realtime data (`RealtimeDataFetcher.py`).
 A helper class